www-delart/www-delart.github.io/content/about/_index.md

 title = "About Us"
 +++

-Darius and Elizabeth
+Darius and Elizabeth</br>
 We are visual artists and graphic designers living in Hamilton, Ontario.

-We have several years of experience in art, graphic design, and advertisement, including estimates and supervision, especially in printing and digital publishing.
+We have several years of experience in art, graphic design, and advertisement,</br>
+including estimates and supervision, especially in printing and digital publishing.

 ![sample image](/img/portfolio/D+E_portrait.jpg)